 Choosing the best college for your son or daughter is a daunting process.
-You may want different things but ultimately you want to have a good to great experience, while growing and learning in a safe and healthy environment.
-You want them to thrive and ultimately become an employed young adult.
+You may want different things but ultimately you want them to have a good to great experience, while growing and learning in a safe and healthy environment where they can thrive and ultimately become an employed young adult.

 You remember them when they were losing their first tooth, catching the bus and going to their first dance or athletic competition.
 It is hard to imagine them living away from you, choosing their food, their new friends, and their class schedule without your steady guidance.
-It will be difficult but fun to share each college visit with them.
-You should visit at least 3 for comparisons.
+It will be difficult but fun to share each visit with them.

 Colleges have different guidelines and expectations, and you do as well.
 But so does your student.
 They may want things that you feel are unecessary, like chicken nuggets, or their own bathroom, or their car.
 They may think they want to go to college on the other coast, and it is your family values that will ultimately afford you both to make the best decisions.
-This is just a brief summary, I could write an entire book on what parents need to know.
 I hope the following helps you in your search for the best fit college for your son or daughter.